 Each BHCS Campus School Counselor is a supportive resource available to all students, staff, parents and community members associated with BHCS.
 Students are encouraged to set up an appointment with the Counselor when the need arises.
-This can be done by stopping by the Counselor's Office or leaving a note for the counselor in the office or sending an email to the counselor.
+This can be done by stopping by the Counselor's Office, leaving a note for the counselor in the office, calling the school to speak with the counselor, or sending an email to the counselor.
 The counselor is available to work with the student regarding academic, career, personal, and social concerns.
 This also includes testing information, career and post-secondary assistance and planning, and student services concerns.